daltonmatos/kk2-firmware/Readme.txt

 When activated, the Lock feature will make the gimbal stop responding to self-level corrections, but gimbal offsets can still be adjusted remotely.

 When the Home feature is activated the gimbal will go to a user-defined position and stay there until this feature is switched off again.
-It will not respond to self-level corrections nor remote offset adjustments in this mode.
+In this mode it will not respond to self-level corrections nor remote offset adjustments.
 The Home Roll and Pitch positions are set from the second Gimbal Settings screen.
 Valid range is -1000 to 1000.

 Observe:
 - To access these features using a standard RX or Satellite unit you will have to map an existing channel (e.g. AUX) to AUX4.